lasdf1234/en/documentation/Storage-and-CDN/Object-Storage-Service/Pricing/Check-Bill.md

 # View bill

-You can view detailed usage billing information of object storage service in the user center by login user console.
+You can view detailed usage billing information of object storage service in the user center by login  console.
 The specific operation steps are shown as below:

-1. Login user console, click “Cost”->“Purchases Record”:
+1. Login  console, click “Cost”->“Purchases Record”:

 ![消费记录](https://github.com/jdcloudcom/cn/blob/edit/image/Object-Storage-Service/OSS-004.png)